N64Recomp/N64ModernRuntime/README.md

 ## Building

-It is recommended to reference this project on your `CMakeLists.txt` file.
-Note that this project has been developed with `clang` 15, older versions may not work.
+The recommended usage of these libraries is to include them in your project's CMakeLists.txt file via add_subdirectory.
+This project requires C++20 support and was developed using Clang 15, older versions of clang may not work.
+Recent enough versions of MSVC and GCC should work as well, but are not regularly tested.

-For building locally this project (ie, developing new features for the libraries of this project), the following is recommneded:
+These libraries can be built in a standalone environment (ie, developing new features for the libraries of this project) via the following:

 ```bash
 cmake -B build -G Ninja -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_C_COMPILER=clang -DCMAKE_BUILD_TYPE=Debug